Hurricane Travel Insurance Coverage

 Voluntary cancellation based on forecasts or personal concern

-Accommodations certified uninhabitable by authorities
+Accommodations certified by authorities as uninhabitable

 Storms affecting areas outside your travel route